-Flavor: Despite the strong aroma, this wine was light and only slightly buttery.
-Many taste testers said the pinot grigio tasted more like a classic chardonnay compared to this drop.
-"This would pair really well with a dish like pasta or chicken, whereas I'd sip on the pinot grigio on its own," one person said.
+Flavor: Despite the strong aroma, this wine is light and only slightly buttery, with peach flavors.
+Many taste testers said the pinot grigio tastes more like a classic chardonnay compared to this drop.
+Pair this 13 percent alcohol wine with cheeses and fresh bread, if you'd like.

 Aftertaste: A pleasant dry finish.